 How To Get Around Chiang Mai

-- Chiang Mai is a very walkable city and most people will enjoy exploring on foot.
+- Chiang Mai is a very walkable city (and why it is one of best places to visit is Thailand) and most people will enjoy exploring on foot.
 And as with all Thai cities TukTuks are everywhere – however remember to decide a price before getting in and remember that no journey within the Old City itself should come to more than 40 Baht.
 Taxis are a little less prevalent, but if you do come across one, always insist that the driver use the meter.

 The Best Time To Visit Chiang Mai